frameworks 5 min read

 • Frontend: Next.js (React)

-• Backend: Node.js API Routes
+• Backend: Next.js API Routes (Node.js)

-• Database: PostgreSQL via Prisma ORM
+• Database: PostgreSQL with Prisma ORM

-• CSV Upload & Validation: CSVBox
+• CSV upload & validation: CSVBox

 • first_name